Bluetooth Host Radio Support

 Windows support for Bluetooth radio firmware updates

-Currently, the Bluetooth stack that is included with Windows does not directly support firmware updates.
+Currently, the Bluetooth stack that is included with Windows doesn't directly support firmware updates.
 However, for Bluetooth radios connected through a USB port, Windows does support firmware updates in compliance with the USB Device Firmware Update (DFU) specification.
 IHVs can create a user-mode utility that communicates with their Bluetooth radio over the DFU interface to perform the firmware update and restart the radio.

 Windows support for vendor-specific pass-through commands